Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Philadelphia and its opponents have gone over the current 45.5-point total in eight of 15 games (53.3%) this season.
+- Philadelphia and its opponents have gone over the current 46-point total in eight of 15 games (53.3%) this season.

-- Washington's games have gone over 45.5 points in eight of 15 chances this season.
+- Washington and its opponents have combined to score more than 46 points in eight of 15 games this season.

-- The two teams combine to score 46.3 points per game, 0.8 more than the total in this contest.
+- The two teams combine to score 46.3 points per game, 0.3 more than the over/under in this contest.

-- This contest's over/under is 2.8 points under the 48.3 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 48.3 points per game, 2.3 more than this contest's over/under.

-- The Eagles and their opponents have scored an average of 47.0 points per game in 2021, 1.5 more than Sunday's total.
+- Eagles games this season feature an average total of 47.0 points, a number 1.0 point higher than Sunday's over/under.

-- The 46.2 PPG average total in Football Team games this season is 0.7 points more than this game's over/under.
+- The 46-point total for this game is 0.2 points below the 46.2 points per game average total in Football Team games this season.

 Eagles stats and trends

-- Philadelphia's games this year have gone over the total in nine out of 15 opportunities (60%).

-- The Eagles score 26.5 points per game, comparable to the 27.1 per matchup the Football Team allow.

-- Philadelphia is 6-1 against the spread and 6-1 overall in games when it puts up more than 27.1 points.
+- When Philadelphia scores more than 27.1 points, it is 6-1 against the spread and 6-1 overall.

-- Philadelphia is 5-1 against the spread and 5-1 overall when the team totals over 373.4 yards.
+- In games that Philadelphia amasses over 373.4 yards, the team is 5-1 against the spread and 5-1 overall.

-- This year, the Eagles have 15 turnovers, one fewer than the Football Team have takeaways (16).
+- The Eagles have 15 giveaways this season, while the Football Team have 16 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with Washington.